oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-test-10.gif)

 Finally test the application writing your name, a name for the photo and take a funny photo to upload to the Object Storage bucket.
+Open your Object Storage bucket to see your uploaded photo file or **Refresh** (in *More Actions*) the bucket if you have the bucket opened.

 ![](./images/vbs-app-test-11.gif)